• Build Strength Icon Image

 Steve

-As an older purple belt, I decided if I need to prevent injury and keep doing this into my 70s then I needed to start spending time with a personalised program in the gym.
+As an older purple belt, I decided if I need to prevent injury and keep doing this into my 70s then I needed to start strength training for BJJ in the gym.
 Best decision ever and these guys programs have really helped.

 • Image Of A Jiu Jitsu White Belt